a20351766/udo.1.4.0/docs/source/discovery-cli.md

 ------------------------------

 Currently, to see peers in service discovery they need to have `EXTERNAL_ENDPOINT` to be configured for them.
-Otherwise, Fabric assumes the peer should not be disclosed.
+Otherwise, UDO assumes the peer should not be disclosed.

 To define these endpoints, you need to specify them in the `core.yaml` of the